Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/precision/introduction.rst

 Grab/move
 ---------

-For grab/move operations at the default zoom level, holding :kbd:`Ctrl-Shift` will cause your selection to move by increments of 1/10 Blender Units.
-Holding :kbd:`Ctrl-Shift` at any zoom level will cause the transformation increments to always be 1/10 of the increment if you were only holding :kbd:`Ctrl`.
+For grab/move operations at the default zoom level, holding :kbd:`Shift-Ctrl` will cause your selection to move by increments of 1/10 Blender Units.
+Holding :kbd:`Shift-Ctrl` at any zoom level will cause the transformation increments to always be 1/10 of the increment if you were only holding :kbd:`Ctrl`.